w3c/window-management/EXPLAINER.md

 window placement bounds within the union of `Screen` bounds, preventing the placement of windows outside the visible screen space.

-### Respecting Intents Around Deprecated Implementer-Specific Behavior
+### Respecting intents around user-agent-defined behaviors

 Reasonable caution should be exercised when changing implementation-specific behavior of existing Web Platform APIs, to avoid breaking existing users.
 That